fernandopasik/nix-config/README.md

-# PC Playbook
+# Nix Configuration

-Ansible playbook to setup your Mac or Linux computer for everyday tasks and software development workflow.
+Nix configuration to setup your Mac or Linux computer for everyday tasks and software development workflow.

 <!-- BADGES - START -->